Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry

+To summarize, in Fig. \ref{Z2Z2phases}, the six Lagrangian condensable algebras (and corresponding gapped phases) are shown along with the nine nontrivial non-Lagrangian condensable algebras.
+The vertices correspond to the various gapped phases, while the edges describe gapless states of the 1+1D theory.
+An edge that connects to a pair of vertices is understood to be describing the gapless critical theory that mediates a phase transition between the two gapped phases.
+The trivial condensable algebra $ \one $ can always mediate a multicritical phase transition between any pair of gapped phases, as noted above.
+Hence it is not shown in the figure.

 In the next section, we contrast this discussion with a $ \Z_2 \times \Z_2' $ symmetry that has a mixed anomaly.
-The \textsf{categorical symmetry} of such a symmetry is distinct from that of the anomaly-free $ \Z_2 \times \Z_2' $ symmetry.
-As was discussed in \Rf{CW220303596}, the categorical symmetry of $ \Z_2 \times \Z_2' $ symmetry with mixed anomaly is $ \eGau_{\Z_4} $.
+The \symmTO\ of such a symmetry is distinct from that of the anomaly-free $ \Z_2 \times \Z_2' $ symmetry.
+As was discussed in \Rf{CW220303596}, the \symmTO\ of $ \Z_2 \times \Z_2' $ symmetry with mixed anomaly is $ \eGau_{\Z_4} $.
 As a result the entire discussion of gapped boundaries and condensable algebras will be completely different from the anomaly-free case.